Lajilit/catfeeder/README.md

 # catfeeder

 Operates a cat feeder made with a cereal dispenser, servo and Raspberry Pi3.
 Food is dispensed with a pushbutton on the feeder or a webpage.

-It uses a python app since existing python libraries for GPIO support are pretty solid.
+It uses a python app to control the servo since existing python libraries for GPIO support are pretty solid.
 (Sorry, Go would have been preferable but too many GPIO shenanigans).

 Parts List: